AhmetY98/4x4-Sudoku/README.md

 4x4 Tic Tac Toe game

 This is a 4X4 Tic Tac Toe game.
-By using minimax algorithm the computer can make somewhat logical moves
+The program doesn't have an algorithm for calculating the best move at the moment.

 The program will run in the console using Python IDLE